PedroCristo/portfolio_project_4/README.md

 ![Books Page](./assets/readme/features/tasty_blog_books_page.jpg)

-*On this page, registered users can see favorite books posted by other users and if they had already published a post they are allowed to edit or delete their own posts.
+* On this page, registered users can see favourite books posted by other users.
+If they had already published a post they are allowed to edit or delete their own posts

 ### Add/Edit Books Page

 ![Add/Edit Book Page](./assets/readme/features/tasty_blog_add_book_page.jpg)

-On this page, registered users can fill out the form to add or edit a post with their favorite cookbooks.
+On this page, registered users can fill out the form to add or edit a post with their favourite cookbooks.

 ### Search Box